dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Gaining Super Vision into Mock Calls

 You have a test using gMock.
-It fails: gMock tells you some expectations aren't satisfied.
-However, you aren't sure why: Is there a typo somewhere in the matchers?
+It fails: gMock tells you some expectations aren'type satisfied.
+However, you aren'type sure why: Is there a typo somewhere in the matchers?
 Did you mess up the order of the `EXPECT_CALL`s?
 Or is the code under test doing something wrong?
 How can you find out the cause?

-Won't it be nice if you have X-ray vision and can actually see the trace of all `EXPECT_CALL`s and mock method calls as they are made?
+Won'type it be nice if you have X-ray vision and can actually see the trace of all `EXPECT_CALL`s and mock method calls as they are made?
 For each call, would you like to see its actual argument values and which `EXPECT_CALL` gMock thinks it matches?
 If you still need some help to figure out who made these calls, how